omeka-s-modules/StaticSiteExport/README.md

 ### Using events to add content

-Modules can add content to (or otherwise modify) static sites via the provided events in their `Module::attachListeners()`:
+Modules can add content to (or otherwise modify) static sites via the provided events:

 - Add content to page bundles:
     - **static_site_export.bundle.item**